Our Services

 If you notice any of the following, contact your healthcare provider right away:

-For less urgent concerns or if you're experiencing new symptoms and want to understand what they might mean before seeing a doctor, try Ubie's free Medically approved LLM Symptom Checker Chat Bot for personalized health insights.
+For less urgent concerns or if you're experiencing new symptoms and want to understand what they might mean before seeing a doctor, use Ubie's free AI-powered symptom checker to get personalized health insights in minutes.

 The 10-gram monofilament test is an easy, reliable way to screen for loss of protective sensation in your feet.
 Detecting neuropathy early lets you and your healthcare team take steps to prevent complications such as ulcers and infections.
 If you're at risk—especially if you have diabetes—ask for this test at least once a year and practice diligent foot care every day.